-- A certificate authority (CA) SSL public certificate - An SSL server key
+• A certificate authority (CA) SSL public certificate.
+If you are chaining CAs, it must include the root CA, and all intermediate CAs.

-• An SSL server certificate
+- An SSL server key - An SSL server certificate

 Your key and certificate files must be in PEM format.